EnesSERENLI/Data_Access/DataAccess_CodeFirst/ReadME.md

 Tools => Nuget Package Manager => Package Manager Console </br> </br>
 After you open the console, type "enable-migrations" here. </br> </br>
 Finally type "update-database".

+## OnModelCreating Method

+We can make the arrangements in the database in the onmodelcreating method.

+## Seed Method

+If there is fake data that we want to add while creating the database, we can do this in the seed method.